-Important information regarding health insurance
+Important information regarding your health insurance and our physical therapy services

 We believe in providing physical therapy services according to individual needs and goals, rather than on the basis of your insurance benefits and allotment.
 Stemming from this belief, you can expect us to spend ample one-on-one time with you during treatment sessions in order to allow us the ability to best identify the problem, treat, and educate you no matter what insurance you have.